cb-ci/ci-perfomance-benchmark/scripts/fileIO/README.md

-*very* relevant for Jenkins performance engineering, especially when evaluating storage backends for `$JENKINS_HOME` (e.g., local SSD, EFS/NFS, or PD-SSD on GKE).

 Let’s break it down step-by-step — you’ll see why **random I/O** and **sequential I/O** matter differently for Jenkins controllers, agents, and caches 👇

 ---